kyratrades/kyratrades.github.io/docs/videos/musicals.md

 : VOB+smalls `1 DVD` `4.10 GB`

 CAST
 : Kate Levering (Peggy Sawyer), Michael Cumpsty (Julian Marsh), Beth Leavel (s/b Dorothy Brock), David Elder (Billy Lawlor), Jonathan Freeman (Bert Barry), Mary Testa (Maggie Jones), Ericka Hunter, Michael Arnold (Andy Lee)

+NOTES
-NOTES: Preview.
+: Preview.
 Filmed from balcony and a lot of closeups and mediums.
 Clear audio, but a little static (barely noticeable).
 A lot of traders mis-identify Dorothy as Christine Ebersole but she sported a blonde wig in her run whereas the Dorothy in this has a brunette wig and looks more like Beth Leavel.
 Similarly Maggie Jones in this video is Mary Testa, you can tell from her face and build.
 A-

 #### 42nd Street - Stuttgart - 2004 (Highlights)
 {: .no_toc .d-inline-block }